l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 * __It can take too long to set them up__

-   How long does it takes for a new developer to setup your current project's developement environment?
-The answer may depends on many factors (the project age, the number of developpers that have worked on it, etc...) but half a day or more is not an uncommon one.
+   How long does it takes for a new developer to setup your current project's development environment?
+The answer may depends on many factors (the project age, the number of developers that have worked on it, etc...) but half a day or more is not an uncommon one.

    Hey!
 It should be much faster than that: checkout a script and execute it.
 That's all.
 Two steps should be sufficient to setup your environment and get ready for development.